BernieMacHub/Milestone-Project-1/README.md

 ### Projects

 The projects page displays the projects I have worked on so far.
 Each card contains a preview image of the targetted website, the title of the page and a brief overview of why the task was undertaken.
-Links are provided to a live version of the project deployed on Github.
+Links are provided to a live version of the project deployed on GitHub.

 ![Responsive Mockup](documentation/projects.PNG)